Foster Care Volunteers

 Foster Volunteer Application

 To become a foster parent you must be at least 18 years of age and pass a standard criminal background check.

-The first step to becoming a foster volunteer is to fill out our online foster application.* Once you have filled out the application and passed a background check, you will be scheduled for your Foster Care Orientation here at OHS.
+The first step to becoming a foster volunteer is to fill out our online foster application.* Once you have filled out the application and passed a background check, you will receive an email invitation to our online Foster Care Orientation and quiz.